janrusselderpo/janrusselderpo/README.md

 # Jan Russel D. Derpo

 ## Summary
 I always yearn to gain more and more knowledge in coding, to further improve myself and my skills.
 I am passionate in what I do and will focus on the job given or the task at hand.
-I am currently studying for college at the Polytechnic University of the Philippines as a Bachelor of Science in Information Technology 4th year student.
+I am a fresh college graduate from PUP BINAN with a Bachelor of Science in Information Technology.

 ## Course works
 •	Elysium: Online Geographic Information System for Binan Public Cemetery